 This is a collaborative post or advertisement.

-I have written a few times about my blogging as a job before as I know many people are intrigued by it or would like to consider it for themselves so this time I wanted to share 6 things about blogging for work that you might not know and might be interested in.
+I have written a few times about my blogging for work before as I know many people are intrigued by it or would like to consider it for themselves so this time I wanted to share 6 things about blogging for work that you might not know and might be interested in.

 Keywords and search terms